Salimbene di Adam: Cronica

 Salimbene's main work was his Cronica ("Chronicle"), covering the years 1167-1287.
 The Cronica is a lively and anecdotal work, written in a Latin strongly influenced by vernacular usage.
 It was begun around 1282 and begins with the founding of Alessandria.
 Salimbene is a very discursive and a very personal writer.
 He inserts several autobiographical episodes in his Chronicle and gives a remarkably vivid picture of life in France and Italy during the 13th century.
 He also gives numerous details of internal disputes in the Franciscan Order at the time and provides us with information about daily life among the early Franciscans which we get from no other source.

 Salimbene's Cronica is a particularly important source for the history of Frederick II's Italian wars.
 A Guelph and a Franciscan, doubly vowed to enmity against him, Salimbene wrote of Frederick with a curious unwilling admiration, "Of faith in God he had none; he was crafty, wily, avaricious, lustful, malicious, wrathful; and yet a gallant man at times, when he would show his kindness or courtesy; full of solace, jocund, delightful, fertile in devices.
 He knew how to read, write, and sing, and to make songs and music."

-Salimbene is our principal witness to several of the leading personalities shaping thirteenth century society.
-He provides us with information which is hard to find at all outside his Chronicle.
-Yet in those instances where his facts can be checked against outside sources, the Chronicle has been shown to be generally trustworthy and reliable, even in the harsh account of Elias of Cortona, for example, where all of Salimbene's most violent prejudices have been engaged to blacken the character of a man he so evidently disliked.
+Salimbene serves as our principal witness to many of the leading figures shaping thirteenth-century society.
+He provides information that is difficult to find elsewhere.
+In cases where his accounts can be verified against other sources, the Chronicle has generally proven trustworthy and reliable—even in his harsh portrayal of Elias of Cortona, where Salimbene’s evident prejudices were used to cast the man in an extremely negative light.